ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 ### Pre-computed MLXArrays

-In some cases it is convenient to pre-compute some `MLXArray` but not treat it as a loadable parameter -- in particular we do not want loading of parameters to fail because this MLXArray is "missing".
+In some cases it is convenient to pre-compute some `MLXArray` but not treat it as a loadable parameter.
+In particular, we do not want the loading of parameters to fail because this MLXArray is "missing".

-For example in PaliGemma there is a constant `positionIds` based on the imageSize and patchSize configuration.
-If we name the property with a leading underscore (`_`) it will not be considered as a valid parameter and will be ignored when loading parameters:
+For example, in PaliGemma there is a constant `positionIds` based on the `imageSize` and `patchSize` configuration.
+If we name the property with a leading underscore, it will not be considered a valid parameter and will be ignored when loading parameters:

 ```swift
 fileprivate class VisionEmbeddings: Module, UnaryLayer {